RobertD502/home-assistant-petkit/README.md

 #### Bluetooth only devices that don't use PetKit's BLE relay such as trackers (i.e., PetKit Fit) will not be supported: syncing new data from a bluetooth tracker requires the PetKit mobile app to communicate with the tracker which is not possible when your PetKit account is already in use with this integration.

-## Discord Server

-[Join](https://discord.gg/XQaPwSBStN) the Home Assistant PetKit discord server to follow development news or to share ideas with other users.

 ## **Prior To Installation**